FLORAH: A generative model for halo assembly histories: Results

 \subsubsection{Observables and Halo assembly bias}

 We do not directly observe dark matter halos or merger trees, but only the observable properties of galaxies.
 In semi-analytic models (SAMs), these properties are predicted by using merger trees as inputs and solving ordinary differential equations for observables like galaxy luminosities and quasi-observables like stellar mass.
 Thus we need to test that \florah-generated assembly histories can be used in place of N-body assembly histories in SAMs to predict these observables.
 To that end, here we apply the SC-SAM to predict the stellar masses $M_\star$ of galaxies.
 For a fair comparison with \vsmdpl, we input only the MPBs of \vsmdpl trees to the SAM.
+We use both the mass and DM concentration of the generated MPBs.
+In SC-SAM, the concentration is used in two ways: first, in computing the galaxy sizes (see~\citealt{somerville2008a}), and second, in computing the timescale for disruption of satellite galaxies by tidal forces.
+Note that since we do not model satellite galaxies in our analysis, the latter point is not directly relevant.
 We apply the minimum progenitor mass cut $M_\mathrm{min, halo}$ to both \vsmdpl and \florah halos.
 In addition, we do not restrict the redshift range of either \vsmdpl and \florah halos.

 In the top panel of Figure~\ref{fig:vsmdpl_sam}, we show the stellar-to-halo mass relation (SHMR).
 Next, we compute the SHMR residual, defined as the difference between the $M_\star/M_\mathrm{vir}$ value for each halo and its median value in the corresponding \Mvir bin.
-The correlation between the SHMR residual and the DM concentration \cvir is shown in the middle panel.
+The correlation between the SHMR residual and the DM concentration \cvir is shown in the bottom panel.
 Estimating the residual this way removes most of the mass dependence.
 This demonstrates that the galaxy properties depend on secondary halo characteristics beyond halo mass, which can lead to the phenomenon known as ``assembly bias'' \citep{Hadzhiyska2021, 10.1093/mnras/stac2297}.
-In both cases, relations predicted by \florah are consistent with \vsmdpl. \emph{A SAM run on \florah-generated assembly histories accurately reproduces the correlation between stellar mass, halo formation history, and halo concentration.} Existing EPS-based methods cannot reproduce these correlations.
+In both cases, relations predicted by \florah are consistent with \vsmdpl. \emph{A SAM run on \florah-generated assembly histories accurately reproduces the correlation between stellar mass, halo formation history, and halo concentration.}

 However, in the top panel of Figure~\ref{fig:vsmdpl_sam}, we observe a bifurcation in the SHMR, leading to a secondary population of galaxies with low stellar mass.
 We theorize that this population represents galaxies which normally grow their mass via mergers.
 Since we only input MPBs into the SC-SAM, we underestimate the stellar mass of these galaxies.
 The bifurcation disappears when we input full merger trees of \vsmdpl into the SC-SAM, which further supports our theory.
 Currently \florah only generates MPBs, and thus it is unable to capture these merger-driven galaxies.
 We have also found that using only the MPBs, SC-SAM does not correctly recover the mass of the central supermassive black holes for both \vsmdpl and \florah.
 This is expected because the central supermassive black holes grow mass via mergers.
 We further discuss the limitations of the current framework and future outlook for \florah in Section~\ref{section:discussion}.